Well Bottom Blues

 My son bears the scars of the snail born disease you could get swimming at the lake.
 My daughter escaped having her aunt’s woebegone accent.
 I heard the scream of Katrina and hurried home, never looking back.

-Leave a Reply
+Leave a comment

 About Me

-Mark Folse is a provincial diarist and minor poet in and from New Orleans.
-His past blogging adventures included the Katina/Federal Flood blog wetbankguide on blogspot.com which David Simon told NY Magazine was one of three blogs that helped helped inspire Treme, and Toulouse Street, which once outranked the Doobie Brothers on Google Search.
-His poetry and other writing has appeared in the New Laurel Review, The Dead Mule School of Southern Literature, The Rumpus and elsewhere.
+Mark Folse is a provincial diarist and aspiring minor poet from New Orleans.
+His past blogging adventures included the Katina/Federal Flood blog wetbankguide on blogspot.com which David Simon told NY Magazine was one of three blogs that helped inform Treme, and Toulouse Street–Odd Bits of Life in New Orleans, which once outranked the Doobie Brothers on Google Search.
+His work has appeared in The Dead Mule School of Southern Literature, The New Delta Review, Metazen, New Laurel Review, Ellipsis, What We Know: New Orleans as Home, Please Forward, The Maple Leaf Rag IV, and A Howling in the Wires (which he co-edited).

 .